sandia-minimega/minimega/docker/README.md

   minimega
 ```

-The container runs systemd as PID 1, which takes care of starting openvswitch, minimega, and minimweb.
+The container runs systemd as PID 1, which takes care of starting openvswitch, minimega, and miniweb.

 ---